xerrf/Learning-React/basics/README.md

 ### `let` and `const`
 These two keywords replace the `var` keyword.
 * `let` is used for variables that will change
-* `const` is used for variables that should never change
+* `const` is used for variables that should never change, or for reference type elements.

 ### Arrow Functions
-These always intimidated me, but they aren't so bad.

 In old JS, you write a functions as `function myFunction() {...}`, but arrow functions simplify this.

-With ES6, you can just write `const > myFunction = () => {...}`.
+With ES6, you can just write `const myFunction = () => {...}`.
 Here, we are assigning a function value to a propery.
 The parenthesis `()` is the argument list.
 If there are no arguments, it must be written.
-If there is *only* one argument, the parenthesis cane be dropped.
+If there is *only* one argument, the parenthesis can be dropped.
 Similarly, if the function *only* returns a value, then the curly braces and keyword (`{return}`) can be dropped.

 So `const multiply = number => number * 2` takes one parameter (`number`) and returns that value multiplied by two.

 Note that using arrow functions helps with the `this` keyword issues that would occur in the older syntax.

 ### Exporting and Importing Modules
 You can connect files exporting and importing them.
 This helps with organization.
 Let's say we have two files in which we are exporting